AmittSharma/SanatanSetu/BRANCH_RULES.md

-# 🌿 SanatanSetu Branch Rules
+# 🌿 SanataniSetu Branch Rules

 | Branch | Purpose | How to Merge |
 |---------|----------|--------------|